 What: The Great Escape is a relaxing and enjoyable weekend getaway for adult Girl Scouts who attend planned workshops or just relax for the weekend.

-Who: The Great Escape is open to all women and men who are currently registered with GSUSA and are at least 18 years old and/or a graduating high school senior Girl Scout.
+Who: The Great Escape is open to all women who are at least age 18, men who are currently registered with GSUSA, and graduating high school senior Girl Scouts.

 The event is run by a volunteer committee which plans and executes the weekend, buys and cooks the food (with help from other volunteers,) runs many of the workshops and turns their hands to all the jobs needed to make the weekend fun and relaxing for fellow Girl Scouts!

 When: Participants may arrive as early as 1 PM on Friday, and stay as late as noon on Sunday.
+(PLEASE NOTE the arrival time!)
 We offer Sunday Morning Workshops, so plan to stay!
-(PLEASE NOTE the arrival time change for 2016!)

 Where: The Great Escape is held at Camp Wabasso in Bradford/Sutton, New Hampshire.
 (The event has been at Camp Wabasso since 2005; it was at Camp Favorite in Brewster, Massachusetts, from 1982-2004.)